 Expert Instruction in a Superb Environment

-During your class, we hope you'll appreciate our computers with bright, sharp LCD monitors; your choice of Windows or macOS at every seat; comfortable chairs; clear lines of sight to the projection screen; and the custom-made tables by craftsman Charles Hetrick.
+During your class, we hope you'll appreciate our computers with bright, sharp 5k monitors; your choice of a Windows-friendly or macOS setup at every seat; comfortable chairs; clear lines of sight to the projection screen; and the custom-made tables.
 You deserve a comfortable learning environment.

 Our Refined Curriculum

-View and/or download A map of our Curriculum [40K PDF].
+View and/or download A map of our Curriculum [PDF].

+We'd be honored to be your hosts for any of our training classes or workshops.
 The quality of your education is paramount.
 We solicit your feedback and value every word.
-We'd be honored to be your hosts for any of our training classes or workshops.
+Speaking of which...

 We'd like to serve you

-We've helped major institutions like Boeing, Adobe Systems, Microsoft, the White House, The Seattle Times, REI, Macy's and Nordstrom; hundreds of professional and amateur photographers, major graphic design firms and studios of one; all-around creative companies; educational institutions like the University of Washington, community colleges and school districts throughout Washington and Oregon; and individual billionaires, millionaires, and starving artists.
+We've helped major institutions like Boeing, Nike, Adobe, Microsoft, The Seattle Times, REI, Macy's and Nordstrom; hundreds of professional and amateur photographers, major graphic design firms and studios of one; all-around creative companies; educational institutions like the University of Washington, community colleges and school districts throughout Washington and Oregon; and we've trained individual billionaires, millionaires, and starving artists.

-Carla Fraga and Steve Laskevitch, Luminous Works' founders, have been teaching photography and design for many years as well as producing fine art photography and graphic design work.
+Carla Fraga and Steve Laskevitch, Luminous Works' founders, have been teaching photography, design, and software for many years as well as producing fine art photography, books, and more.
 Every day, we use the products and technologies we teach.

-Steve Laskevitch (Adobe Certified Instructor in Photoshop, Illustrator, Lightroom, and InDesign).
+Steve Laskevitch is an Adobe Certified Instructor for Creative Cloud Design & Layout Solutions, including Photoshop, Illustrator, Lightroom, and InDesign.
 Luminous Works' founder fell in love with teaching and computer graphics in the 1980s while studying physics, education, and photography.
-He has spent the 21st century both teaching and doing desktop publishing, founding the company that was to become Luminous Works in 2003.
-Steve has built production workflows for many companies and regularly helps Adobe Systems prepare Certified Expert exams.
-For nearly five years, Steve led the Seattle InDesign User Group.
-Now, he's Luminous Works' curriculum director and lead instructor, authors a series of Photoshop books, and presents to groups regularly.
+He has spent the 21st century both teaching and doing desktop publishing, founding Luminous Works in 2003.
+Steve has built production workflows for many companies and helps Adobe prepare Certified Instructor exams.
+For four and a half years, Steve led the Seattle InDesign User Group.
+Now, he's Luminous Works' curriculum director and lead instructor, creator of the Course & Compendium series of books, and presenter to many industry groups.
 Over the years, he has taught at:

-The Design Department of Cornish College of the Arts (where he was awarded the Excellence in Teaching Award), University of Washington Professional & Continuing Education (nominated for their Excellence in Teaching Award) and Seattle Central Community College.
+The Design Department of Cornish College of the Arts (where he was awarded the Excellence in Teaching Award); University of Washington Professional & Continuing Education (nominated for their Excellence in Teaching Award); and Seattle Central College.

 Steve is obsessed with New Haven style pizza.
 Don't tell, but the best of that is to be had in Portland, Oregon: Apizza Scholls.

-Carla Fraga (Adobe Certified Instructor in Photoshop), an educator for nearly two decades in analog and digital media, is Luminous Works' Provost.
-She is the recipient of the 2012 Teaching Excellence Award for her work in the photography certificate program for University of Washington Professional & Continuing Education.
+Carla Fraga (Adobe Certified Instructor in Photoshop), an educator for over two decades in analog and digital media, is Luminous Works' Provost.
+She is the recipient of the 2012-2013 Teaching Excellence Award for her work in the photography certificate program for University of Washington Professional & Continuing Education.
 Carla also served on the advisory board for their Advanced Digital Imaging.
 She has also taught at other institutions in the region including Seattle University.
 For eight years she assisted and curated over sixty photography exhibits at the FotoCircle Gallery in Seattle.
-Her BA in English from the University of Texas at Austin aids her endeavors as the creator and author of The Last Strange Kings.
-She holds a MFA in Photography from the San Francisco Art Institute.
+Her BA in English from the University of Texas at Austin serves her endeavors as the author of The Last Strange Kings, a multibook fantasy series.
+The third book in the series published in 2020.
+She received her MFA in Photography from the San Francisco Art Institute.